 What Is Gold 401k Investing?

-There are many ways to invest in the precious metal including obtaining gold coins, bars of gold bullion, holding gold mutual funds, holding shares of gold mining companies, trading gold futures and options, as well as gold exchange traded funds.
-Gold coins are often seen as very valuable because they can also be collector’s items.
-Their value comes not only from their weight in gold, but also their rarity.
+You can invest in precious metals by obtaining gold coins, bars of gold bullion, holding gold mutual funds, holding shares of gold mining companies, trading gold futures, and options, as well as gold exchange-traded funds.
+Gold coins are often seen as valuable because they can also be collector’s items.
+Their value comes not only from their weight in gold but also their rarity.

-Most employer sponsored 401k accounts have restrictions on the types of investment assets, which can be acquired under the account.
-Therefore, it is usually a requirement that an individual must first convert the current 401k account into a gold 401k.
-Only then will they be able to begin investing in precious metals such as gold and other precious metals.
+Most employer-sponsored 401k accounts have restrictions on the types of investment assets that do not include precious metals.
+Therefore, you need to convert part or all of a traditional IRA to a gold IRA.
+Only then will you be able to begin investing in precious metals such as gold and silver.

-As a note, a “gold 401k” is actually a gold IRA account that has been funded by a previous and traditional 401k.
-The only way to actually physically own gold as an investment is a gold IRA account.
+Note that a “gold 401k” is a gold IRA account that a previous traditional 401k has funded.
+The only way to physically own gold as an investment is with a gold IRA account.

-The means for using a traditional 401k fund to purchase gold investments is to do a gold 401k rollover.
-Doing a rollover 401k to gold allows you to make investments in gold as well as other precious metals, though you will not be allowed to actually physically receive the gold coins or bullion you buy.
-Your investments will be safely stored in a secure gold and precious metals repository.
-You should also receive regular updates regarding your investment’s current market value.
-As with any other type of 401k, you may sell your gold investment at any time but this may also incur a fee.
+A gold 401(k) is typically funded by doing a partial rollover from a traditional 401(k) fund to purchase the gold.
+Doing a rollover 401k to gold allows you to make investments in gold as well as other precious metals.
+However, you will not be permitted physically to receive the gold coins or bullion you buy.
+When you get your gold IRA account set up and start purchasing gold, the IRA company will store the gold safely in a secure gold and silver repository.
+You will receive regular updates regarding your investment’s current market value.
+As with any other types of 401k, you may sell your gold investment at any time, but this may incur a fee.

-Rolling over a traditional 401k to a gold 401k does not liquidate the original investment.
-It simply allows for you to begin purchasing and holding gold and other precious metals.
+A rollover from a traditional 401k to a gold 401k does not liquidate the original investment.
+It simply allows you to begin purchasing and holding gold and silver.
 Additionally, gold in your IRA is exempt from all capital gains taxes.

 The Acceptable Kinds of Coins In A Gold 401k Rollover

-The United States government allows only specific types of gold to be held as retirement investments within an IRA.
+The United States government allows only specific types of gold in retirement investments within an IRA.
 You may not place gold coins that you already own in the precious metals IRA account.
 One gold coin approved for IRAs is the American Gold Eagle coin.
 Other coins may also be used but must be at least 99.5 percent pure gold, also called .995 fine.

-Another requirement is that each coin be legal tender.
-Under these requirements the Australian Kangaroo or Australian Nugget, Austrian Philharmonic, Canadian Maple Leaf, and the Perth Mint’s Lunar Series is on the approved list of coins that can be held in a retirement IRA fund.
-Additionally, 99.5 percent gold bars are also approved if they have been made by refiners who are on the Commodities Exchange board, such as Credit Suisse gold or PAMP Suisse gold bars.
+Another requirement is that each coin must be legal tender.
+Under these requirements, APM will assist you in selecting the coins you want to purchase from the approved list of coins that the IRS specifies can be in a retirement IRA fund.
+Also, 99.5 percent gold bars are approved if they are made by refiners on the Commodities Exchange board.

-Gold is not the only precious metal that is approved for IRAs.
-Silver, platinum, and palladium are also acceptable investments.
-The IRA requirements for silver investment allow American Silver Eagle coins, as well as 99.9 percent silver coins and rounds such as the Canadian Silver Maple Leafs, Mexican Libertads, and Australian Kookaburras.
-Again silver bars by The Commodities Exchange approved refiners are also acceptable.
+Gold and silver are precious metals approved for IRAs.
+The IRA requirements for silver investment allow American Silver Eagle coins and 99.9 percent silver coins and rounds.
+Again silver bars by The Commodities Exchange approved refiners are also acceptable

 Keep in mind that your financial security is at stake.
-It is important to choose and hold the right kind of precious metal for your investment portfolio goals.
-A gold 401k or gold IRA may be for you.
+It is essential to choose and hold the correct type of precious metal for your investment portfolio goals.
+A gold 401k, aka gold IRA, might be right for you.